alemermartinez/JOSS/paper.md

 <!--Based on the results of the simulation study reported in
 @BoenteMartinezSalibian2017, w-->
 To fit the model above we use robust local linear kernel M-estimators and Tukey's bisquare loss function.
-These choices can be specified using the arguments ``degree = 1`` and ``type='Tukey'`` in the call to the function ``backf.rob``.
+These choices are set using the arguments ``degree = 1`` and ``type='Tukey'`` in the call to the function ``backf.rob``.
 <!-- $\rho$ function we use its default value ``k.t = 4.685``, which corresponds
 to a linear regression estimator with 95\% efficiency when errors are Gaussian.
-This choice provides a good balance between robustness and efficiency. --> The model is specified with the standard formula notation in R.
-The argument ``windows`` is a vector with the bandwidths to be used with each kernel smoother.
-To obtain optimal values we used a robust leave-one-out cross validation approach (@BoenteMartinezSalibian2017) which resulted in the following estimated optimal bandwidths:
+This choice provides a good balance between robustness and efficiency. --> The model is specified with the standard formula notation in R. The argument ``windows`` is a vector with the bandwidths to be used with each kernel smoother.
+To estimate optimal values we used a robust leave-one-out cross alidation approach (@BoenteMartinezSalibian2017) which resulted in the following bandwidths:

 <!--
 To select the bandwidths of the smoothers (in the vector ``bandw`` above) we consider